Diabetes Food List For A Healthy Diet

 Suggested Daily Diabetes Food List

-Bread, pasta, corn, pretzels, potatoes, rice, crackers, cereal, tortillas, beans, yams, lentils.
+Bread, pasta, corn, pretzels, potatoes, rice, crackers, cereal, tortillas, beans, yams, and lentils are essential carbohydrate-rich foods that help manage blood sugar levels in a diabetes-friendly diet.

 Vegetables – 4 Servings: